 VIMOS provides positions for 10 broadband filters in any of the four channels.
 Presently installed filters inside the instruments are U', Bessel BVRI, Gunn z, and some order separation filters.
 Only the U'BVRIz filters are available for imaging programmes.
-The special U' is not a standard Bessel filter (see Figure A1).
-With the Bessel I and Gunn z filters the CCDs show fringes of approximately 7%.
+The special U' is not a standard Bessel filter (see Figure A.1).
+With the Bessel I and Gunn z filters the CCDs show no fringes.

-The complete list of filters together with the transmission curves are presented in Appendix 7 (see Table A1, and Figs. A1 to A4).
+The complete list of filters together with the transmission curves are presented in Appendix A (see Table A.1, and Figs. A.1 to A.4).